epl1000/LTspice_automation/README.md

 replaces the time-domain results.
 Right-clicking inside the FFT plot restores the original simulation view.

-A **Save PDF** button exports the current plots and measurement results to `simulation_report.pdf`.
-Enable **Append to report** to add new pages instead of overwriting the existing file.
+A **Save PDF** button exports the current plots and measurement results to a timestamped file such as `simulation_report_20240101_120000.pdf`.
+Enable **Append to report** to add new pages to the current file instead of overwriting it.

 ```bash
 python gui_runtime.py